zangassis/zangassis.github.io/src/content/pages/about.md

 For the past 4 years, I’ve also been writing technical content, sharing what I learn from real-world development, architecture, APIs, databases, and software design.

-Here, I write about things I find interesting in everyday development: ASP.NET Core, APIs, databases, architecture, design patterns, DDD, and the problems that show up when software meets the real world.
+Here, I write about things I find interesting in everyday development and the problems that show up when software meets the real world.

 I believe good technical content doesn’t need to be complicated.
 My goal is to keep things practical, focused, and based on real development experience.